 Contemporary vampire stories are worth analyzing and exploring due to their roots in real-world beliefs and the sheer amount of movies, television shows, novels, and other media featuring the creatures of the night.
 Vampire fiction has a long history, going back to old superstitions, as well as legends surrounding historical figures like Vlad the Impaler (who influenced the creation of Count Dracula) and Elizabeth Bathory, also known as the Blood Countess.
-The fear of the dead and the allure of blood can be found in cultures all over the world—even the Greeks spoke of Empusa, the daughter of the goddess Hecate, who feasted on the blood of young men she seduced and killed.
+The fear of the dead and a reverence for blood can be found in cultures all over the world—even the Greeks spoke of Empusa, the daughter of the goddess Hecate, who feasted on the blood of young men she seduced and killed.

-Initially the vampire was seen as a horrific monster, akin to ghouls and zombies.
+Initially the vampire was seen as a terrifying monster, akin to a prowling ghoul.
 Contemporary vampire characters are different.
-They’re rarely considered only monstrous, although they can be murderous, they’re equal parts sexy and seductive and desirable.
+They’re not strictly monstrous, although they can be murderous, they’re equal parts sexy, seductive, and desirable.
 They are also “humanized”.
 Maybe they’re cursed with a soul or they refrain from consuming human blood.
 They’re a protector of the weak and innocent.
 They’re emotionally tormented in a way that makes them more relatable, and in a way, desirable.
 This might explain the tremendous popularity behind vampires, but how did this come to pass?
 How did ancient fears and misunderstandings of human body decomposition turn into a widely popular market of vampire fiction?
 In order to find the answer, we must first explore the historical roots and beliefs around vampires and their growing influence within popular culture.

 The Introduction of the term ‘Vampire’